aptivator/promise-keeper/README.md

 This tool will work in a production environment.
 Such usage is discouraged.
 Promise Keeper was written for the expressed objectives and no effort has been made to optimize its code for the fullest performance.
-Promises are now standard in all modern browsers and latest node.js implementation.
+Promises support is now standard in all modern browsers and latest node.js versions.
 A developer is encouraged to rely on those.